John Aristotle Phillips: Political activity

-Phillips parlayed his celebrity status into a brief career as an anti-nuclear activist.
+Phillips parlayed his celebrity status into a brief political career as an anti-nuclear activist.
 In 1980 and 1982, he ran for the United States House of Representatives as a Democratic Party candidate in Connecticut's 4th congressional district, losing both times to Republican Stewart McKinney.
+He was supported by Senator William Proxmire of Wisconsin, and reportedly, President Jimmy Carter and Senator Ted Kennedy.